robertoalonsotrillo/MetaBow_MediaPipe/README.md

    ```
 4. Activate Enviornment

-   replace "metabow" with name of environment you created
+   replace "metabow" with the name of environment you've created
    ```sh
    conda activate "metabow"
    ```
 5. Install Requirements

-   Make Sure Environment is activated before running it
+   Make sure that the environment is activated before running it
    ```cmd
    pip install -r requirement.txt
    ```